LMU-Douglas/mobile-app-assignments/your-own.md

 In addition, we will have you follow a [specific process](https://cs.lmu.edu/~ray/notes/ideation/) for _ideating_ your app.
 You will document this process as follows:
 - Develop an _ideation.md_ file that records the results of your team’s _preliminary ideation_ process (we will work on this during the 0408 class session)
 - Participate in classtime _sharing/feedback pairings_ to crystallize your idea (it’s OK to already be at work on your idea by this time—the exercise is more about refining the way you express your idea).
-We will do this during the 0410 class session
+We will do this during the 0407 class session
 - Develop an _elevator pitch_ for your app, three (3) minutes max.
 Submit its outline/salient points in a _pitch.md_ file.
-We will share our pitches with each other during the week of 0422
+We will share our pitches with each other on **0409**
 - During the final exam slot designated by the registrar for the respective course, teams will give a final presentation and demo of their respective apps, five (5) minutes max.
 The content of this presentation will be captured in an _about.md_ file

 👉🏽 _If you are unable to attend the final exam slot, please notify me as soon as possible so that we can make other arrangements!_